-I love the fall and to celebrate its arrival my family and I went apple picking at a beautiful orchard not far from our home.
-Some of my favourite desserts to bake and eat are those made with apples, pumpkins and pears.
-Such treats are abundant this time of the year, and that makes me quite happy.
-Apple picking is a really great activity to do with the kids, my daughters and I had lots of fun.
+I love the fall.
+To celebrate its arrival my family and I went apple picking at a beautiful orchard not far from our home.
+Apple picking is a really great activity to do with the kids, my daughters and I had so much fun.

 - 1 cup all-purpose flour 128 grams